 Best option: if you need a versatile non-dairy replacement

 Soy milk is a good option if you’re on a diet that excludes dairy.
 It is made from filtering soybeans soaked in water.
-The nutritional values of soy milk, such as fat, calories, protein and even calcium are similar to evaporated milk.
+The nutritional values of soy milk is similar to evaporated milk.

-To achieve a suitable consistency, soy milk needs to be simmered until its water content has reduced – leaving a thicker liquid to cook with.
+To achieve a suitable consistency, simmer the milk until its water content has reduced, leaving a thicker liquid to cook with.

 Soy milk offers a unique flavor that you won’t get from evaporated milk.
 Choose dishes that have strong flavors, such as curries, to overwhelm the soy taste.
-Soy milk wouldn’t work well in a custard, unless you really enjoy the flavor.
+This type of milk isn’t recommended for dishes like custard unless you really enjoy the flavor of soy.

-Alternative non-dairy options include: flax milk, rice milk, oat milk, quinoa milk, nut milks.
+Alternative non-dairy options include flax milk, rice milk, oat milk, quinoa milk, nut milk.

 5. Coconut milk

 Best option: Use in recipes that are lifted by the flavor of coconut.

 Coconut milk is commonly used in Asian, Caribbean, and South American cooking.
 The milk is made from fresh coconut flesh and has a distinct coconut flavor.
 This option won’t be suitable for some dishes such as French onions soup or for adding to coffee.
 However, dishes that are complemented by the taste of coconut will benefit from this option.